roberto-naharro/learn-react-flow/README.md

 ### Refactoring and Cleanup

-During the implementation, of the other exercises, I have done a lot of testing and research about how to use React Flow and deck.gl together.
-The code end up being a bit messy, so I took the opportunity to refactor and clean up the codebase.
+During the implementation of the other exercises, extensive testing and research was conducted on React Flow and deck.gl integration.
+The codebase required refactoring and cleanup to maintain code quality standards.
 The main changes include:

 1. **Domain-Driven Folder Structure**
    - Reorganized the `src/` directory by business domains: `flow`, `layer-manager`, and `map-viewer`.